 Alternative Sources of Credit

-Elmhurst College provides alternatives by which students may earn college credits for areas in which competency is shown.
-Knowledge, life experience and non-collegiate coursework all lead to the opportunity to obtain credit towards college graduation.
+Elmhurst University provides alternatives by which students may earn college credits for areas in which competency is shown.
+Knowledge, life experience and non-collegiate coursework all lead to the opportunity to obtain credit toward graduation.

 Types of Alternative Sources of Credit